-The current advice is; if you have developed a new continuous cough and/or a high temperature stay at home and do not leave your house for 14 days from when your symptoms started.
+The current advice is; if you or anyone in your household have developed a new continuous cough and/or a high temperature stay at home and do not leave your house for 14 days from when your symptoms started.

 People in the 'at risk' categories below should be self isolating on advice from Public Health England.

 · aged 70 or older (regardless of medical conditions)

 · under 70 with an underlying health condition listed below (ie anyone instructed to get a flu jab as an adult each year on medical grounds):